John B. Wood: Personal life and appearance

 Typographical Union No. 6, of which he was president for several terms.
 His appearance was "benignant."
 He was squarely built with broad shoulders and a deep chest.
 His head was large with a broad forehead and bushy hair sprinkled with gray.
 Wood had a long white, wavy beard.

 He resided at No. 67 East Tenth Street in New York City.

 Death

-Wood died following a fall from a bulkhead between North River Piers No. 3 and 4 at 12:20 a.m. on January 28, 1884.
+Wood died following a fall from a bulkhead between North River Piers No. 3 and 4 at 12:20 a.m. on January 28, 1884 at age 56.
 He fell a distance of twelve feet, breaking through the ice and sinking to his arms.
 His fall was witnessed by a man on a canal boat who shouted "Man overboard!"
 He was taken unconscious by policeman to a bar on West Street and died within fifteen minutes of being taken from the water.

 He is buried in the Press Club lot in Cypress Hills Cemetery.